A Tokyo Itinerary: What to Do in Tokyo in 3 Days!

-If you're wondering what to do in Tokyo in 3 days, I'm here to help you figure out how to tackle Toyko in 3 days.
+If you're wondering what to do in Tokyo in 3 days, I'm here to help you figure out how to tackle it.
 Tokyo is a city well worth exploring, but it's also a city where it's worth your time to formulate a game plan, or at least have a general idea.

 Recently, I've been trying to construct posts that provide genuine value to my readers, such as my immensely popular post on "How to Spend 3 Weeks in Vietnam."
 Back in the day (we're talking 2009), my travel blog served as a pseudo diary for me, but nowadays, I want to use my travel experience to help others travel as efficiently and successfully as possible.
-2017 was a great year for my blog, but the goal is to make 2018 even better.
 As a side-note, while I'm not at the very top of this recent list, it's cool to know that I'm now considered to have one of the world's top travel blogs.

 This post didn't materialize out of nowhere.
 I can't tell you the amount of emails I've received over the years about a Tokyo itinerary or people asking, "Chris, how many days in Tokyo?"
 I think this is largely because I used to live in Korea, and visited Japan several times.